-At 31 December 2018, Halul Offshore Services Company W.L.L. had an interest rate swap agreement in place with a notional amount of USD 105,300,000 (translated to QR 384,345,000), whereby it received a variable rate of USD 3 month LIBOR and paid a fixed rate of 1.985% on the notional amount.
-During the year, the company restructured its loan with the lender from 3 month LIBOR to 1 month LIBOR and receive 1 month LIBOR + 7 basis points).
+At 31 December 2019, Halul Offshore Services Company W.L.L. had an interest rate swap agreement in place with a notional amount of USD 91,800,000 (translated to QR 335,070,000), whereby it received a variable rate of USD 3-month LIBOR and paid a fixed rate of 1.985% on the notional amount.
+In 2018, the company restructured its loan with the lender from 3-month LIBOR to 1 month LIBOR and entered into another hedging arrangement to cover the differential exposure (Pay 3 month LIBOR and receive 1 month LIBOR + 7 basis points).
 Both the arrangements are with the same party and are agreed to be settled on a net basis.
 The swap is being used to hedge the exposure to interest rate fluctuations on its loans.
 The loan facility and the interest rate swaps have the same critical terms and the cash flow hedge is assessed to be highly effective.
 The fair value of the interest rate swaps is calculated by reference to the market valuation of the swap agreements.

-Halul Offshore Services Company W.L.L. has recognised a fair value gain on its interest rate swap of QR 16,068,135 as at 31 December 2018 (31 December 2017: fair value loss of QR 4,966,723) within trade and other receivables and in equity in respect of the effective portion of hedge.
-At 31 December 2018, the carrying value of the interest rate swaps amounts to QAR 10,283,253.
+Halul Offshore Services Company W.L.L. has recognised a fair value loss on its interest rate swap of QR 14,269,931 as at 31 December 2019 (31 December 2018: fair value gain of QR 16,068,135) within trade and other payables and in equity in respect of the effective portion of hedge.
+At 31 December 2019, the carrying value of the interest rate swaps amounts to QAR 3,986,677.